THEMES AND TRACKS

 Digital Transformation of the Forensic Process

 New digitalized products and services are entering our society in many ways as new technologies and innovations become available at an increasing rate.
-The digital transformation, however, is not only about technology; it also involves people, workflow, judicial and ethical considerations etc. How do we take advantage of the potential of this transformation from a forensic perspective?
-How do we adjust our processes and workflows?
-What would a digital chain of custody look like?
+The digital transformation itself is not new, but the effects and impact of the transformation are continuously finding themselves into new areas.
+It is not only about technology, the transformation also involves people, workflow, judicial and ethical considerations etc.

 Forensic Data Science

 Data Science is an interdisciplinary field that combines the use of mathematical methods, data and expert knowledge.
 It is a fundamental part of Forensic Science as a tool for the evaluation of evidence and to communicate the findings.
 The increased capabilities to capture, store, share and process data, propelled by the development of Artificial Intelligence and Big Data, are enabling Forensic Scientists to automate and address more complex problems.
 There is no field within Forensic Science that will not experience the impact of this development.